-Having regard to the guidance provided by the ASX Principles, the Board considers that Deborah Page and Robyn Stubbs (appointed to the Board as a non-executive Director on 1 January 2020), Brendan Crotty, Robert Webster and Malcolm Bundey (appointed to the Board as a non-executive Director on 1 October 2019) are independent.
+Having regard to the guidance provided by the ASX Principles, the Board considers that Deborah Page, Robyn Stubbs, Robert Webster and Malcolm Bundey are independent.
 Notwithstanding his length of service on the Board, the Board considers Mr Webster to be an independent director.
-As at 31 July 2020, Mr Webster will have served on the Board for 19 vears however the Board considers that he continues to bring an independent mind and judgement to the Board and has not become too close to management or any non-independent director for his independence to be compromised.
+As at 31 July 2022, Mr Webster will have served on the Board for 21 years however the Board considers that he continues to bring an independent mind and judgement to the Board and has not become too close to management or any non-independent director for his independence to be compromised.
 Messrs Robert Millner and Michael Millner are not considered by the board to be independent due to their directorial connection with Washington H. Soul Pattinson & Company Limited (WHSP), a major shareholder in Brickworks (either currently or historically).
 Michael Millner resigned as a director of WHSP in 2012.
 Robert Millner remains a director of WHSP.